 Karl and Sarah Worley’s restaurant concept Biscuit Love had its beginnings in an Airstream trailer food truck named Lilly.
 From those humble first steps, the Worleys have now opened three brick-and-mortar establishments in the Nashville, Tennessee, area that can attract lines of customers, hungry for biscuits and other Southern fare.
 Sarah and Karl are a husband and wife team, both of whom hold culinary degrees from Johnson & Wales.
 Together, they have tapped into something genuine, by focusing on ingredients, technique, and community.
 Biscuit Love locally sources as much as possible, serving dishes that make both Nashville natives and tourists feel at home.
-The Biscuit Love team will be a part of our upcoming annual picnic and gathering—hosting brunch at The Factory on April 15th— so we spoke with Karl as a way to introduce the company to the uninitiated.
+The Biscuit Love team will be a part of our upcoming annual picnic and gathering, so we spoke with Karl as a way to introduce the company to the uninitiated.

 AC: Who taught you how to make biscuits?

 KW: I watched my grandmother as a child.
 I never took the time to learn from her, unfortunately.
 I taught myself as an adult.

 AC: Almost every biscuit maker has a special family-based story around their biscuit recipes.
 I think that is the same case with you.
 Would you like to talk about that?

 KW: I think biscuits are one of those personal things.
 My grandmother’s drop biscuit recipe is the same for me.
 It takes me back home every time I make them.